Updated: Jun 27, 2022

 Welcome back to another episode of the EduMagic podcast!
-Today we have Hunter Flesch from the Ed Essentials podcast and we are talking all about how to research a school during the interview process to find a good fit for you as a teacher.
-This episode is packed with amazing resources for researching a school along with a few questions to ask the interview panel during your interview.
-But first, Hunter shares his teaching story then he goes into how to research a school, how to go beyond the mission statement, and the importance of being patient!
+Today we have Hunter Flesch from the Ed Essentials podcast, and we are discussing how to research a school during the interview process to find a good fit for you as a teacher.
+This episode is packed with excellent resources for researching a school, along with a few questions to ask the interview panel during your interview.
+But first, Hunter shares his teaching story.
+Then he goes into how to research a school, how to go beyond the mission statement, and the importance of being patient!

 How to research a school

-Stand out during the interview and one way to do this is by researching the school!
+Stand out during the interview; one way to do this is by researching the school!

 Review the mission statement and see how you resonate with the values and mission statement.